Salem Radio Network News Thursday, March 19, 2026

 U.S.

-Federal agents detain Columbia University student in campus housing
+Federal agents briefly detain Columbia University student taken from campus housing

 Carbonatix Pre-Player Loader